k-huynh/khcraft/README.md

 - rename enchantments nicely for upgrade/select without breaking everything
 - test everything properly lol
 - make /skills output look nicer

-## Doing
 - test that you dont get doubly awarded skill points
 - test that skill point requirements and level requirements for enchants are working correctly

+## Doing
-- make sure flint and steel enchantments are handled properly (the way im handling the strings probably wont work 😪)
+- make sure flint and steel, carrot and warped fungus on stick enchantments are handled properly (the way im handling the strings dont work 😪)
+- commands for economy
+    - /trade @to amount 'msg'
+    - /shop (lists server store items?)
+    - /buy itemName
+    - /givekb @to amount 'msg' (server operator only)

 ## Tested as working
 - allow creative flight when holding item in off-hand